Shidhin-VP/Guides/Snowflake_Core_Certification/Section7_Zero-CopyCloning&Sharing/readme.md

 ### Why it is called Zero-Copy Cloning

-1. we aer cloning a table
+1. we are cloning a table
     * Original
     * Copy
 2. This is a **Metadata Operation Only**